-Flowminder and NCell jointly agreed to study the population flows in post-earthquake situation by recording a location for each user (through SIM cards) at two different times, and then counting the number of users who moved from one location to another.
+Flowminder and NCell jointly agreed to study the population flows in Nepal after the 2015 earthquake by recording a location for each user (through SIM cards) at two different times and then counting the number of users who moved from one location to another.

-This collaborative enable a response system during the crisis (natural disasters, diseases outbreaks) with an established coordination among government, mobile network providers and humanitarian communities.
-The same method was adopted to map the population mobility, displacement and impacted areas in July 2016.
+This collaborative enables a response system during a crisis (natural disasters, diseases outbreaks) and establishes coordination among government, mobile network providers and humanitarian communities.
+The same method was adopted to map the population mobility, displacement and impacted areas after the July 2016 earthquake.